chryswoods/siremol.org/tutorials/somd/Lysozyme/Equib.md

 #<center>SOMD MD tutorial</center>
 ####<center>Step Two: Equilibration </center>

-Now we will use the minimized Lysozyme and equilibrate it using and NVT equilibration first, followed by an NPT equilibration.
-The minimization was done to make sure that the generated starting structure does not have any overlapping atoms and running some steps of dynamics will actually make sure the simulation does not 'explode', i.e. the forces between atoms are too large and the algorithm cannot cope with it.
+Now we will use the minimised Lysozyme in water file generated in the previous step and equilibrate it.
+The minimisation was done to make sure that the generated starting structure does not have any overlapping atoms and when running some steps of dynamics will actually make sure the simulation does not 'explode', i.e. the forces between atoms are not too large.

 The NVT ensemble (constant number of particles, constant volume and constant temperature) simulation is used to make sure that the water molecules orient themselves properly around the protein.
 For this reason we will restrain the positions of the protein and only let the water relax around the fixed protein.
 The position restraint means that the protein will stay in the configuration of the X-ray structure, this avoids adding any unnecessary structural changes in the protein before starting the production run of the simulation.

-Once we have achieved this we will apply some pressure to the system as well, to simulated an isothermal-isobaric ensemble (NPT) such that the system will relax to the correct volume.
+The second part of the equilibration is to simulated an isothermal-isobaric ensemble (NPT) such that the system will relax to the correct volume.
 Again the position of the protein atoms will still be restraint.

 ###NVT equilibration

-Let's start by copying the files from the minimisation into a new directory in the top tutorial directory.
+Let's start by copying the files from the minimisation into a new directory in the top tutorial directory you set up during step one.

     cd /path/to/tutorial/
     mkdir Equib